You’ve put in the hours. You’ve paid your dues.

 But employees must be paid.
 So, at first, you should only hire for positions that will provide the most immediate benefit to your business.

 There’s no one right answer for what those positions might be – every consulting business is different.
-But when thinking about what positions to hire for, consider what aspects of the business are posing the greatest challenges.
+But when thinking about what positions to hire for, consider what aspects of the business are posing the most significant challenges.

 If you’re a newbie to marketing, consider hiring a marketing manager to help you strategize your business.

-If you’re not confident with the invoicing and numbers, hire a billing specialist to manage accounts and ensure payments are collected.
+If you’re not confident about invoicing and numbers, hire a billing specialist to manage accounts and ensure payments are collected.

 Hire an employee who is an expert in those areas in which your business is currently lacking.
-Building a strong, well-rounded team will create a stable foundation for your business.
+Building a robust and well-rounded team will create a stable foundation for your business.

 So, what does your business need?

 You may want your very first hire to be a part-time assistant.
 Look for someone who is a jack-of-all-trades, eager to learn new skills, and with a strong work ethic.
 You’ll sleep better knowing you’ve got someone in the trenches with you that you can rely on.